-Catholic Recipe: Langouste à la Crème
+Catholic Recipe: Langouste a la Creme (Lobster with Cream)

 The feast of St. Ann, mother of Mary, is very special in France.
 Religious processions and other celebrations take place on her feast and, since the gastronomic specialties of Brittany are all sorts of fish and crustaceans, they are always served on her day.
 Included here is a recipe for Lobster with Cream.
 The original recipe calls for crawfish, so feel free to substitute if it is easily available.